spraakbanken/korp-frontend/doc/user_manual_eng.md

 part of speech) will provide you with their drop-down instead of a text field and in some special cases (*lemgram* and *sense*) you will need to pick a value from the list that pops up after writing in the text field.

 The small "Aa"-symbol to the right of the text field lets you switch on and off case-sensitivity  for each token.
 The default search is case-sensitive.
-Please note that sase-insentive searches are considerably slower.
+Please note that case-insensitive searches are considerably slower.

 If you choose the attribute "word" and do not enter any value, you will be searching for any token.